 Date Approved: Dec 6, 2018

-Ducks Unlimited Canada (DUC) and the Greenbelt Foundation are partnering to support a naturalized stormwater system to fit a new development site in accordance with existing municipal policy and regulations.
-We are currently in the process of establishing partnerships with a suitable municipality and developer to demonstrate this technology.
-An EOI for the demonstration project is available HERE.
+Ducks Unlimited Canada (DUC) and the Greenbelt Foundation are partnering to support the installation of a naturalized stormwater management system in a new development site in the Greater Golden Horseshoe.
+This system, which will take the form of a naturalized pond, will mimic a natural asset by becoming a fully-functioning ecosystem that filters and stores stormwater, prevents flooding, and provides important habitat and greenspace.
+DUC is currently in the process of establishing partnerships with a suitable municipality and developer to demonstrate this technology for other new and existing developments.